dejvoss/edx_python_data_science/README.md

 11. dataset_part_2.csv - Data file created in the Jupyter Notebook from point 5.
 12. dataset_part_3.csv - Data file created in the Jupyter Notebook from point 7.
 13. spacex_dash_app.py - Python code with the interactive dashboard which shows the successful launches on all sites and the correlation between the launch output and the payload mass.
-14. spacex_launch_dash.csv - Data needed for the dashboard from previous point.
+14. spacex_launch_dash.csv - Data needed for the dashboard from the previous point.

 ## Executive Summary
 In this project, we embarked on a comprehensive analysis to determine the pricing of rocket launch based on the reusability of the first stage of launch.
 The analysis is based on the history of the SpaceX Falcon 9 launches.
 The methodologies employed can be summarized as follows: ​